vishnudasEH/Fita_CEH/Webserver attacks.md

 - **Most Popular Servers** - Apache, Microsoft IIS and Nginx
   - Apache runs configurations as a part of a module within special files (http.conf, etc.)
   - IIS runs all applications in the context of LOCAL_SYSTEM
-  - IIS 5 had a ton of bugs - easy to get into
-- **N-Tier Architecture** - distributes processes across multiple servers; normally as three-tier: Presentation (web), logic (application) and data (database)
 - **Error Reporting** - should not be showing errors in production; easy to glean information
 - **HTML** - markup language used to display web pages
 - **HTTP Request Methods**